richard-1257/alx-backend-user-data/0x00-personal_data/README.md

         raise NotImplementedError
     ```
     + Update the class to accept a list of strings `fields` constructor argument.
-      + `redaction`: a string representing by what the field will be obfuscated.
-      + `message`: a string representing the log line.
-      + `separator`: a string representing by which character is separating all fields in the log line (`message`).
-    + The function should use a regex to replace occurrences of certain field values.
+    + Implement the `format` method to filter values in incoming log records using `filter_datum`.
+Values for fields in `fields` should be filtered.
-    + `filter_datum` should be less than 5 lines long and use `re.sub` to perform the substitution with a single regex.
+    + DO NOT extrapolate `FORMAT` manually.
+The `format` method should be less than 5 lines long.